ricardojoserf/MemorySnitcher/README.md

 There are many blogs about compiling without CRT so I will not do it here (also, maybe not having any function in the IAT looks even worse).

-Now, how can we get these 2 addresses?
+These 2 addresses are just numbers, so could be hardcoded or used as input arguments to the program.
+But, how can we get these values?

 <br>

-## Approach 1: Print the addresses
+## Approach 1: Print the addresses directly

 The easiest way to obtain these addreses is just to print them: